kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

-- [ ] Events
-  - Event Reason:
 - [x] API .status
-    - Other field: pod.status.nodeAllocatableResourceClaimStatuses
+  - Other field: `pod.status.nodeAllocatableResourceClaimStatuses`
-    - Details: Pods referencing node allocatable resource claims should have the pod status updated with `nodeAllocatableResourceClaimStatuses`.
+  - Details: Pods referencing node allocatable resource claims have this status field populated with their allocated footprint.
-- [ ] Other (treat as last resort)
-  - Details:

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?